JoeJLin/chat/README.md

 # chat
-A web app that allows users to communicate with each other, able to send text messages, pictures.
-(Clone whats app)
+A web application that allows users to communicate in channels, organized by project, topic or team.

 ## Audience
-People who need to communicate with others??
+People who wants collaborate with team, trade information on specific topic, and communicate with others.

-## Experience
-A user opens the web app to chat with his/her friends.

 ## Features
-* One 2 one (first)
-* Group chatroom
+* Able to create, join and leave channel
+* List of channels
 * Private chatroom
 * Notifications
-* Able to send pictures
 * Add friends
 * List of friends

-## Possible features (if there is time)
+## Possible features
-* Stories (user could share his/her stories)
-* Convert into mobile web app
+* Convert into React
 * voice messages
 * video calls
 * voice messages
+* Share files

 ## Technical
 * socket io: to handle realtime communication
 * Mongodb : to store data
-* Express: handle backend stuff
+* Express: handle backend
 * Express-session: to handle user session
 * Dotenv: store keys
 * Bcrypt: Hash password